microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 }
 ```

-In a UWP app the read-only [Window.Current](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.Current) property returns the Window for the current thread (a thread has at most one Window and it's created automatically on each UI thread).
-This property returns null on a non UI thread or in a Win32 app.
+In a UWP app the read-only [Window.Current](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.Current) property returns the Window for the current thread.
+(A thread has at most one Window and it's created automatically on each UI thread.)
+This property returns null on a non UI thread or in a Desktop app.

-The following sets the content of the Window in a UWP app and gives it keyboard focus.
+The following sets the content of the calling thread's Window in a UWP app and gives it keyboard focus.

 ```CS
 Window.Current.Content = new TextBlock() { Text = "Hello" };
 Window.Current.Activate();
 ```

-In a Win32 app you create each Window, and you can create more than one Window on a thread.
+In a Desktop app you create each Window, and you can create more than one Window on a thread.

 ```CS
 Window window = new Window();